pmihalcin/kotlinconf2018/README.md

 * coroutines are not like threads
 * the code needs to be restructured, but it's much better
 * no exception is ever lost, it bubbles up

+## Learn together.
+Not the same
+* learning Kotlin as a team
+* cross-functional teams

+consumer | rider | restaurant

+* catchup on e.g. Android

+* collaboration through code reviews
+* add link to slack, if e.g. PR is way too big, people wouldn't pick it up -> wheel decide

+* sharing knowledge
+* teaching somebody is the best way
+* assume that anyone you're teaching has no knowledge, but infinite intelligence
+* code reviews are for more than just correctness
+* create forums for discussion

+it's ok to say I dunno, not understand everything

+* fight for your right to learn - add value to yourself & your company

+* doing code review is about learning + you can reflect on your own pull request while it is assigned to other team member

+* be mindful about commits

+* get feedback in advance

+`Kotlin hour`
+* have a clear value proposition - agenda
+* use the hive mind - if I am backend developer, I can also contribute on frontend level or tests
+* learning has no definition of done